+Our team can deliver an assessment centre onsite within your premises or offsite at a neutral location.
 We frequently work with HR teams and hiring managers to deliver high quality and cost effective assessment and development centre solutions, advising our clients on the best programmes for their requirements.

 Assessment centre improves the accuracy of selection by giving candidates the opportunity to demonstrate their skills across a variety of related exercises, rather than simply relying on 1 to 1 interviews.
 It is an excellent way of predicting future job behaviour and performance.

 The development centre works in a similar way, with the key difference being that the participants are already employed by the organisation and the focus is, as the name suggests, on developing and encouraging future talent for the business.
 Learning outcomes are fed-back to participants and are geared toward developing potential.